mikewilson91/Solutions/README.md

 - [Module 4: Design and DevOps](./Module4)
 - [Module 5: Software Craft](./Module5)
 - [Module 6: Microservices and APIs](./Module6)

-The modules which will contain solutions are summarised as such:

-Module 0: Day One Learning
-Module 1 (optional): Intro to Software Development Module 2: Building Responsive Web Apps
-Module 3: Automation and Software Quality
-Module 4: Design and DevOps
-Module 5: Software Craft
-Module 6: Microservices and APIs

 ## About Me
 My name is Mike Wilson.